priyankpatel-multidots/woo-worldpay-hosted-payment-gateway/readme.txt

 Easy plugin to add worldpay hosted payment support in your woocommerce based site.
 Users now will be given option to pay by card on the checkout page.
 You can add information of your worldpay account from dashboard.
 To do so please follow these simple steps.
 Step 1: Go to Admin dashboard > WooCommerce > Settings > Payments > Custom Worldpay.
-Step 2: Please provide all the information in the givenm fields......
+Step 2: Please provide all the information in the givenm fields.

 Please refer this link for more information. http://support.worldpay.com/support/kb/gg/corporate-gateway-guide/content/hostedintegration/quickstart.htm